 4. Corrugated flocked tray.
 These trays are widely used to re-purpose cigar boxes and other containers for pen storage, and they work well.

 Multi-deck boxes: Some of the boxes are deep enough to permit two layers of pens.
-In this case, I fashion a removable top deck.
+In this case, I fashion removable top trays.
 I usually make two-decked versions, but have made a few with three decks.

 Combination Pen and Ink Storage: Some boxes are deep enough to accommodate a tray of pens above bottles of ink.
 I can fashion a removable top tray that covers the entire box or just a part of the box, depending on your needs.